codetech/codetechcomputerclub/README.md

 codeTech's website serves a few purposes:

-* To allow prospective members can learn about and join the club.
+* To allow prospective members to learn about and join the club.
 * To allow members to collaborate and communicate with each other.
 * To allow members to track the progress of projects, start their own, and share them with members, friends, employers.
 * To provide software and tutorials as resources.